SanicTK2/iidxguide/docs/c_feat_history.md

 * Added class mode (dan-i-nintei) up to 10th Dan
 * Added stage fail after 50 consecutive POORs
 * First version with ONE MORE EXTRA STAGE
+* First version to show actual BGA from the song in DP, as opposed to a generic one -- but limited to new songs only

 ### beatmania IIDX 8th style (September 27, 2002)
 {: .no_toc }